 For a list of Lemon Lake Tournaments go here: https://www.facebook.com/lemonlakeflightcenter/events.

-Lemon Lake Blue Course was established in 2003: This course is the most open of the group with 8 challenging wooded shots that feature a stream and elevation changes.
+Established in 2003 this course is the most open of the group with 8 challenging wooded shots that feature a stream and elevation changes.
 Some holes along the waterfront were removed in 2016 due to rising water.
-New holes 8, 9, and 10 were installed near the Dog Park, hole 12 was also moved to a new position near the road due to rising water.
-The course currently measures 7100 feet with a par of 59.
+New holes 8, 9, and 10 were installed near the Dog Park, Hole 12 was also moved to a new position near the road due to rising water.
+The course currently measures 6600 feet with a par of 60.